EDUCATION | ART | SCIENCE

 Our Approach

 Polar STEAM is an NSF-funded project run by an interdisciplinary team at Oregon State University.
-Participants are supported in their creative, scientific, and educational practices as they develop and share creative works and educational resources that engage learners of all ages in understanding the critical global importance of polar environments and the people who call these regions home.
-Polar STEAM is an inclusive program that views our differences with curiosity and invests in diversity.
+Participants are supported in their creative, scientific, and educational practices as they develop and share creative works and educational resources that engage learners of all ages in understanding the global importance of polar environments.

 Aurora over Black Island in Antarctica